MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-security-guidelines.md

 Encryption is one of the most robust methods of ensuring bot security and companies must proactively guarantee its effectiveness by taking measures to de-identify and encrypt sensitive data.

-To exchange data on the wire any secure system must use the **HTTPS** protocol.
-Data is transferred over HTTP in encrypted connections protected by [Transport Layer Security](https://tools.ietf.org/html/rfc5246) (TLS) or [Secure Sockets Layer](https://tools.ietf.org/html/rfc6101) (SSL).
+To exchange data on the wire any secure system must use the **HTTPS** protocol, which transfers data over HTTP in encrypted connections protected by [Transport Layer Security](https://tools.ietf.org/html/rfc5246) (TLS) or [Secure Sockets Layer](https://tools.ietf.org/html/rfc6101) (SSL).
 See also [RFC 2818 - HTTP Over TLS](https://tools.ietf.org/html/rfc2818).

 ### Self-destructing messages

-This measure can improve bot security.
-Usually, after the message exchange ends, or after a certain amount of time, messages and any sensitive data are erased forever.
+Permanently delete any sensitive data as soon as it is no longer needed, usually after the message exchange ends, or after a certain amount of time.
+This can include personally-identifying information, IDs, PINs, passwords, security questions and answers, and so so.

 ### Data storage